pachterlab/kb_docs/docs/source/FAQ.rst

 When should I use the standard index type versus the nac index type?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The standard index type does not contain introns, however is much more lightweight (lower memory usage and runtime).
+The standard index type does not contain introns, and is much more lightweight (lower memory usage and runtime).
 For conventional single-cell RNA-seq quantification, the standard index type is all you need.
 However, whenever you need to work with nascent transcripts, then you must use the nac index type.
 This arises when you use biophysical models that jointly model nascent and mature RNA species, quantify single-nucleus RNA-seq data, or want to incorporate intron-containing reads into your single-cell RNA-seq quantification.

 When using the nac index type, what matrix should I use?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~